SIOS Training Course on Uncrewed Aerial Vehicles in Svalbard (UAV4Svalbard)

-This autumn SIOS offers a training course on how to effectively use UAVs in Svalbard research.
-The training will be delivered by UAV experts from SIOS member institutions, international researchers, and experts from the industry.
+In autumn 2023 SIOS held a training course on how to effectively use UAVs for research in Svalbard.
+The training was delivered by UAV experts from SIOS member institutions, international researchers, and experts from industry.
+The goal of the course was to teach participants the basic skills needed to use UAVs in Svalbard.

 • Time: 4 - 8 September 2023